marshallswain/AmityApp/README.md

 ## Amity - a web-based database admin interface

 # NOT YET FUNCTIONAL
 After making a JavaScript app duplicating functionality of the mongo-express project, I realized the potential for this app is far greater than just a MongoDB manager.
-I started the year off with a grandslam feature creep: Amity will soon manage multiple servers of different types (SQL, MongoDB).
+I started the year off with a grand-slam feature creep: Amity will soon manage multiple servers of different types (SQL, MongoDB).
 If you need a MongoDB manager right away, please use mongo-express.

 Screenshots
 -----------